 Adult Learners Are Not Your Traditional Students

 Adult learners are students age 25 or older.
 These students are also known as nontraditional in comparison with the traditional age of postsecondary students (18 to 24 years old).
 Enrollment at postsecondary institutions and population increase share a loosely correlated long-term trend.
 As the population continues to increase, enrollment at postsecondary institutions also continues to increase.
-Data from the Integrated Postsecondary Education Data System (IPEDS) reveals that overall student enrollment at degree granting institutions grew roughly 32 percent in the U.S. from 2001 to 2017, reaching 19.7 million.
-Oregon’s overall enrollment growth was slightly more subdued, gaining 24 percent to reach 230,000.
+Data from the Integrated Postsecondary Education Data System (IPEDS) reveals that overall student enrollment at degree granting institutions grew roughly 32% in the U.S. from 2001 to 2019, reaching 19.6 million.
+Oregon’s overall enrollment growth was slightly more subdued, gaining 24% to reach 226,000.
 Shorter-term enrollment trends appear more varied, however, and less tied to population increase.
-From 2007 to 2015, during the recession, the recovery, and the expansion, Oregon enrollment gains (+18%) outpaced U.S. enrollment gains (+16%).
-And from 2015 to 2017, during continued expansion, Oregon enrollment losses (-3.9%) outpaced U.S. enrollment losses (-0.2%).
-These short-term trends highlight that population increase is not the only variable pushing college enrollment; economic opportunities and age also push enrollment.
+From 2007 to 2015, during the recession, the recovery, and the first half of the expansion, Oregon enrollment gains (+24.8%) outpaced U.S. enrollment gains (+16.7%).
+Then, from 2015 to 2019 during the second half of the expansion, Oregon enrollment decreased (-4.9%) while U.S. enrollment continued to increase (+0.3%) These short-term trends highlight that population increase is not the only variable pushing college enrollment; economic opportunities and age also push enrollment.

 When the economy is cold and unemployment is high, adults are pushed toward education to strengthen their skillsets or reskill and change careers.
 When the economy is hot and unemployment is low, there is less motivation to change careers, and less motivation to strengthen skillsets; adults are pushed away from education.
 This can be seen at the undergraduate level.
 From 2007 to 2015, U.S. degree granting institutions saw large enrollment gains in both the traditional and nontraditional age groups at both the undergraduate and the graduate levels.
-Then from 2015 to 2017, enrollment for adult learners scaled back while enrollment for traditional age students continued to grow.
-The decrease came at the undergraduate level: graduate level enrollment continued to inch higher for adult learners and enrollment grew at both levels for traditional age students.
-Total U.S. enrollment for students younger than 25 reached 13.0 million in 2017, up 1.8 percent from 2015.
-Total enrollment for students 25 or older slipped to 6.8 million in 2017, down 3.8 percent from 2015.
-In Oregon, enrollment for traditional students was flat from 2015 to 2017 at 143,800, while enrollment for adult learners fell 9.8 percent to 85,600.
-Whereas adult learners represented 40 percent of total enrollment at Oregon degree granting institutions in 2007 and 2015, they represented 37 percent in 2017.
-In the U.S. it was 36 percent in 2007 and 2015, and 34 percent in 2017.
+However, enrollment for part time undergraduate adult learners began to scale back in 2009 and enrollment for full time undergraduate adult learners began to scale back in 2015.
+While graduate level enrollments continued to increase through 2019 for adult learners, undergraduate enrollments continued to decrease.

 Adults Go to School for Personal Enrichment

 Adult learners are more apt to face challenges that younger students often don’t contend with, such as balancing school life with supporting a family.
 Adult learners are more likely to be married and have children, more likely to be financially independent, and more likely to work while attending school.
 These factors play a large role in attendance status.
-In Oregon in 2017, 54 percent of postsecondary students 25 or older attended school part time compared with just 28 percent of students younger than 25.
-In the U.S., this was 58 percent and 29 percent, respectively.
+In Oregon in 2019, 55.4% of postsecondary students 25 or older attended school part time compared with just 29.9% of students younger than 25.
+In the U.S., this was 58.4% and 29.4%, respectively.

 Not all students enrolled in postsecondary education are seeking a degree, however.
 According to data from the Pew Research Center, three-fourths of adults are personal learners.
 This also plays a large role in attendance status.
 People in this group often engage in learning activities simply to learn more about something they find interesting.
 This could be something they enjoy doing or something they know very little about.
 Many adult learners who enroll in a class at a community college don’t expect to earn a certificate, a degree, or a qualification.
 They take a class for personal enrichment and simply hope to come away with an enhanced understanding of the subject.
 The Pew study states, “80 percent of personal learners say they pursued knowledge in an area of personal interest because they wanted to learn something that would help them make their life more interesting and full.”

-A report from the American Association of Community Colleges suggests that potentially 40 percent of enrollment in community colleges is for noncredit classes.
+A 2020 report from the American Association of Community Colleges suggests that 47% of enrollment in community colleges is for noncredit classes.
 Community colleges offer a host of noncredit and low credit classes designed for personal enrichment.
-These classes are generally low cost and take place over a shorter time frame than full credit classes.
+These classes are generally low cost and take place over a shorter period than full credit classes.
 Central Oregon Community College for instance offers a number of classes in the Enrichment/Special Interest category.
-Classes such as Introduction to Argentine Tango, Basic Pine Needle Basketry, and Warm Winter Salads.
+Classes such as Human Nature: A Horse’s Perspective, Drip Irrigation Basics, and All-Star Summer Picnic Sides.

 Adults Go to School to Fulfill a Job Requirement